dev-protocol/hashi/spec/dev/1.x/develop/components/Form Field.md

 sidebar_position: 4
 ---
 # Form Fields
-Form Fields take and validate inputs the user in a context of a form, or simple querying.
+Form fields take and validate inputs the user in a context of a form, or simple querying.

 <div class="hs-component-preview">
     <label class="hs-form-field">